idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 It is.... -> I want to make sure ...
 Too expensive -> It to be affordable.
 Fear of failure -> Desire to succeed
-Unrealistic -> Concreate and acheivable.
+Unrealistic -> Concrete and achievable.
 Too much effort -> Easy and achievable

 Next, change criticism to How will you ..